gitenter/gitenter/doc/requirements/SyRS.md

     - Provide a platform for coordinating document editing jobs among multiple people.
     - (For document editors) provide a comparison between versions to facilitate document reviewing of a new/unapproved version.
     - (For document users) provide a comparison between different document benchmark versions.
-- [SyRS-0061]{SyRS-0001,StRS-0047} The software shall provide revision control for individual documents by giving both a version of on the whole set, and a version individually.
+- [SyRS-0061]{SyRS-0001,StRS-0047} The software shall provide revision control for individual documents by giving both a global version, and a version individually.
-    - The version of the whole set tends to be more important, as the documents are highly entangled to each other by traceable items.
+    - The global version tends to be more important, as the documents are highly entangled to each other by traceable items.
+    - Some global versions have corresponding review activities.
 - [SyRS-0067]{SyRS-0001} Author(s) with reverse time order of each document under certain commit of the revision control system shall be clearly marked.
 - [SyRS-0026]{SyRS-0001} The software shall distinguish document changes/commits of various level:
     - Regular backups by authors.